cagov/design-system/components/statewide-footer/readme.md

   - Accessibility (policies)
 - The copyright notice.
 It appears at the very bottom of the statewide footer.

-You can opt to include additional links, like:
+You can include additional links, like:

 - Contact us
 - Statewide accessibility information